-The graticule in the equatorial aspect of some pseudocylindrical projections comprises only straight lines, possibly broken at the Equator.
+The graticule in the equatorial aspect of a few pseudocylindrical projections comprises only straight lines, possibly broken at the Equator.
 Those include the trapezoidal, one of the oldest projections, Eckert's I and II, composites like the HEALPix grid, and Snyder's cartographic pun with a serious message.

 Édouard Collignon's projection, introduced in 1865, preserves areas but strongly distorts shape.
 In the equatorial aspect, both northern and southern hemispheres can be either a isosceles triangle with base on the Equator and height half the Equator's length, or a isosceles trapezium (British: trapezoid) with the small base at the Equator.
 All graticule lines are straight but the meridians are optionally broken at the Equator.

 The two most common arrangements for the worldwide map are either the isosceles triangle (with unbroken meridians and a flat South Pole for base) or the diamond.
 The two complementary options (upside-down triangle and hourglass-shaped) and the interrupted variant in two or more diamonds are equally valid but never seen in practice.
 In spite of its simple construction, this projection is regarded as little more than a curiosity; more recently, it has found practical application as part of the HEALPix format.

 In 1929, Lt.Col.
 John E.E.Craster presented the features of three pseudocylindrical equal-area projections with meridians based on conic sections.
 He rejected the elliptical and hyperbolic versions, and included an abbreviated table of ordinates for the parabolic design.
 Mathematical details were later presented by Charles H.Deetz and Oscar S.Adams (1934), including an interrupted version, and again by Adams (1945).

 Although with the same 2:1 proportions and superficially resembling the sinusoidal, Craster's parabolic projection has more convex meridians, somewhat reducing shape distortion in high latitudes near the boundary meridians.
 Its mathematical development is an interesting application of solving cubic functions.